By Richard Ammon

 Time Goes On–the World Changes

-But time moves on and societies change.
+Time moves on and societies change.
 Across Africa in very recent years homosexuality as a taboo topic has broken out of the traditional stifling closet first shut-up by the puritanical European imperial colonists; for Botswana it was England.
 For better and for worse, the phenomenon of same-sex attraction, actually involving very few Africans, has captured disproportionate media attention away from the pervasive and crushing issues of poverty, corruption, unemployment and HIV across the continent.

-Hot-button media headlines about gays in recent years in Uganda, Malawi, South Africa, Senegal, Egypt, Kenya, Zimbabwe have broken the silence around homosexuality, beginning with the fiery rhetoric about HIV being a gay disease that first brought the issue to public notice more than 25 years ago.
+Hot-button media headlines about gays in recent years in Uganda, Malawi, South Africa, Senegal, Egypt, Kenya, Zimbabwe have broken the silence around homosexuality, beginning with the fiery rhetoric about HIV being a gay disease that first brought the issue to public notice more than a generation ago.
 But because the vast majority of HIV infected people are not gay, the initial ‘gay curse’ has eased and AIDS is now considered a pan-African health issue for all people.

 In the shadow of the plague numerous government and charity (NGO) associations have been established to operate as health education and treatment organizations, some with same-sex issues (usually MSM) as a quiet secondary focus. (photo right, pro-gay poster: “Mother if you knew I was gay, would you have stopped loving me?”

 Building on this, starting only within the past decade, a whole other ‘force’ has emerged regarding sexuality–gay rights.
 Once unthinkable as a viable issue, the idea of homosexual orientation is advocated as a valid condition/attribute deserving of recognition, tolerance and equality before the law.
 ‘Being gay’ as an identity, as a political, legal and humanitarian issue has swept across the continent.
-This has created a culture war front that has evoked wildly bigoted opposition and sometimes violence from governments and religions proclaiming the sanctity of the family, the righteousness of church and the authority of the state, all lined up against the crime-sin-disease of homosexuality.
+This has created a culture war front that has evoked wildly bigoted opposition and sometimes violence from governments and religions proclaiming the sanctity of the family, the righteousness of church and the authority of the state, all lined up against homosexuality.

 The newspaper Botswana Gazette on February 23, 2011 ran a full front page story headlined ‘Gays Sue Government’ covering the press conference by Bonela announcing the legal challenge. (photo left) Bonela director Uyapo Ndadi, (pictured) spearheading the effort, along with LegaBiBo, said human rights should not be subjected to narrow personal or religious views.
 All citizens are equal or they are not.

 In their separate press statement, quoted above, LeGaBiBo challenged politicians who advocate homophobia as a cynical distraction from larger issues such as HIV and poverty.
 One sign of official opposition to be encountered in the struggle came from the Minister of Labour and Home Affairs Peter Siele when he said, “I am not aware of any group of homosexuals…as a parent I would find it difficult to go around Kgotla meetings advocating for legalization of such things.”
-His statements reflect both misunderstanding of sexual orientation (hiding behind such vague notions as ‘family values’) and ignorance of any gay group (LeGiBiBo has been around since 1998).
-Obviously the Minister has not been around since then.
+His statements reflected both misunderstanding of sexual orientation (hiding behind such vague notions as ‘family values’) and ignorance of any gay group (LeGiBiBo has been around since 1998).
+Obviously the Minister was not around then.

 (See this report about a 1994 arrest of two men found violating Sections 164 and 167 of the Penal Code by “having carnal knowledge of each other’.
 The case stretched out over nine years and eventually dissolved in legal arguments about the constitutionality of the statute itself.
 See Summary of High Court decision in Kanane v.
 State )